Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 <figure>
 	<img src="Images/Timing/SplitInTwoPeriods - Before.png" />
 	<figcaption>Presentation with one period, before splitting.
 Blue is a segment, yellow is a sample.
-Duration in arbitrary units is listed on segments and samples. `presentationTimeOffset` may have any value - it is listed because will be referenced later.</figcaption>
+Duration in arbitrary units is listed on samples.
+Segment durations are taken to be the sum of sample durations. `presentationTimeOffset` may have any value - it is listed because will be referenced later.</figcaption>
 </figure>

 Note: Splitting a period does not depend on any particular alignment between representations at the splitting point.
 Periods may be split anywhere.
 Furthermore, period splitting does not require manipulation of the segments themselves, only manipulation of the MPD.